Neutrino dispersion relations at finite temperature and density in the Left-Right Symmetric Model: Neutrino effective thermal masses

 \subsection{Effective thermal masses for the unbroken phase}

-On the unbroken phase all the fermions and gauge bosons described by LRSM are massless.
+In the unbroken phase all the fermions and gauge bosons described by LRSM are massless.
 For the special case in which all leptonic chemical potentials vanish, the neutrino effective thermal masses simplify considerably.
 The explicit form of the neutrino thermal self-energy depends on the diagrams in which the neutrino is involved.
 The expressions (\ref{eq:avalue}) and (\ref{eq:bvalue}) specify the final form of the effective thermal masses for the left-handed neutrinos.
-The diagrams with an exchange of charged scalar and $W_L^{\pm}$ charged electroweak gauge bosons induce a flavour change in the incoming neutrino I to a different outgoing neutrino F. In the latter contributions, the flavour i of the internal charged lepton (inside the loop) runs over the three lepton flavors.
+The diagrams with an exchange of charged scalar and $W_L^{\pm}$ charged electroweak gauge bosons induce a flavor change in the incoming neutrino $I$ to a different outgoing neutrino $F$.
+In the latter contributions, the flavor $i$ of the internal charged lepton (inside the loop) runs over the three lepton flavors.
 The one-loop contribution to the real part of the self-energy lead us to write the squared value of the effective thermal masses as